Athabasca oil sands: Geopolitical importance

+The Athabasca oil sands hold geopolitical significance.

 An agreement has been signed between PetroChina and Enbridge to build a 400000 oilbbl/d pipeline from Edmonton, Alberta, to the west coast port of Kitimat, British Columbia.
 If it is built, the pipeline will help export synthetic crude oil from the oil sands to China and elsewhere in the Pacific.
 However, in 2011, First Nations and environmental groups protested the proposed pipeline, stating that its construction and operation would be destructive to the environment.
 First Nations groups also claim that the development of the proposed pipeline is in violation of commitments that the Government of Canada has made through various Treaties and the UN Declaration of the Rights of Indigenous Peoples.
 A smaller pipeline will also be built alongside to import condensate to dilute the bitumen.
 Sinopec, the largest refining and chemical company in China, and China National Petroleum Corporation have bought or are planning to buy shares in major oil sands development.

 On August 20, 2009, the U.S. State Department issued a presidential permit for an Alberta Clipper Pipeline that will run from Hardisty, Alberta, to Superior, Wisconsin.
 The pipeline will be capable of carrying up to 450000 oilbbl of crude oil a day to refineries in the U.S.